Spain's World Cup-winning rebels report for training under sanctions threat | Sports-Games

 Spain's World Cup-winning rebels report for training under sanctions threat

 Some of the rebel players from Spain's World Cup-winning women's squad who had threatened to boycott the national team in a push to stamp out sexism at the football federation (RFEF) on Tuesday reported for training under the threat of being sanctioned.

-Misa Rodriguez, Olga Carmona, Oihane Hernandez, Eva Navarro and Tere Abelleira, who had previously said they would not play for the team until further changes were applied at the Spanish football federation (RFEF), arrived at a hotel near Madrid's airport and were seen departing by coach for the airport to travel for a training camp near Valencia.
+Some of the rebel players from Spain's World Cup-winning women's squad who had threatened to boycott the national team in a push to stamp out sexism at the football federation (RFEF) on Tuesday reported for training under the threat of being sanctioned.
+Misa Rodriguez, Olga Carmona, Oihane Hernandez, Eva Navarro and Tere Abelleira, who had previously said they would not play for the team until further changes were applied at the Spanish football federation (RFEF), were escorted by police at Madrid's airport as they headed for a training camp near Valencia.

+Local media reported that several other players including Ballon d'Or winner Alexia Putellas boarded a plane from Barcelona for Valencia.
+The players were named in the squad ahead of a match against Sweden on Friday by new coach Montse Tome despite signing a statement last week saying they did not feel safe under the current leadership at the RFEF.

-Twenty of those on Monday's squad list had signed a statement on Friday saying they were not satisfied with the departure of Rubiales and coach Vilda and called for more sackings at the federation.
-Hermoso, who according to Tome was not selected in order to protect her, on Monday offered her support to teammates "who have been caught by surprise and forced to react to another unfortunate situation caused by the people who continue to make decisions within the RFEF."
+Twenty of those on Monday's list had signed a statement on Friday saying they were not satisfied with the departure of Rubiales and coach Jorge Vilda and called for more sackings at the federation.
+Hermoso, who according to Tome was not selected in order to protect her, on Monday offered her support to team mates "who have been caught by surprise and forced to react to another unfortunate situation caused by the people who continue to make decisions within the RFEF."

+Victor Francos, head of the state-run national sports agency, will meet the players in Valencia later on Tuesday to learn firsthand about their complaints and try to mediate.
+"Yesterday we made ourselves look ridiculous as a country," Francos told La Sexta TV.

-Victor Francos, head of the state-run national sports agency, said on Monday the government would have no option but to apply the sanctions as stipulated in the law.
-"If the players do not show up, the government must apply the law.
-I'm sorry to say so, but we must do what we have to do," Francos told SER radio station.
+If someone felt uncomfortable and did not want to be part of the squad then it should be "normal" to let them make that choice without a sanction, he told state broadcaster TVE.
+On Monday, Francos said the government would have no option but to apply the sanctions as stipulated in the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)